aws-samples/serverless-dotnet-demo/README.md

 Details for compiling .NET 6 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

-## .NET 7

-### .NET 7 Custom Runtime

-The code is compiled on a custom runtime and deployed to the provided.al2 Lambda runtime because Lambda doesn't have a .NET 7 runtime.
-The code is compiled as ReadyToRun and Self-Contained because there is not .NET runtime on provided.al2 to depend on.
-This type of deployment is expected to be slower than a fully supported Lambda runtime like .NET 6.
-This sample should be able to be tested with `sam build` and then `sam deploy --guided`.

-### .NET 7 native AOT

-The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.

-Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

-### .NET 7 minimal API with native AOT

-There is a single project named ApiBootstrap that contains all the start-up code and API endpoint mapping.
-The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
-Microsoft do not fully support ASP.NET for .NET 7 native AOT.
-This sample demonstrates that minimal API's can run on Lambda with native AOT, but the full ASP.NET feature set may not be supported.

-Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ## .NET 8

-### .NET 8 Custom Runtime
+### .NET 8 Managed

-The code is compiled on a custom runtime and deployed to the provided.al2 Lambda runtime because Lambda doesn't have a .NET 8 runtime.
-The code is compiled as ReadyToRun and Self-Contained because there is not .NET runtime on provided.al2 to depend on.
-This type of deployment is expected to be slower than a fully supported Lambda runtime like .NET 6.
+The code is compiled for the .NET 8 AWS Lambda managed runtime.
+The code is compiled as ReadyToRun for cold start speed.
 This sample should be able to be tested with `sam build` and then `sam deploy --guided`.

 ### .NET 8 native AOT

-The code is compiled natively for Linux-x86_64 then deployed manually to Lambda as a zip file.
+The code is compiled natively for Linux-x86_64 or ARM64 then deployed to Lambda as a zip file.

-Details for compiling .NET 7 native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)
+Details for compiling .NET native AOT can be found [here](https://github.com/dotnet/runtimelab/blob/feature/NativeAOT/docs/using-nativeaot/compiling.md)

 ### .NET 8 minimal API with native AOT